Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Spend at strategic times.
 Try to avoid draining your business’s account before a repayment is due to avoid late or insufficient funds fees.

 - Set up autopay.
-Most lenders require borrowers to use autopay and some give a discounted rate for autopay borrowers — typically around 0.25%.
+Most lenders require borrowers to use automatic loan repayments and some give a discounted rate for autopay borrowers — typically around 0.25%.

 - Repay your loan early.
-One of the best ways to save on the cost of your loan is to repay it as quickly as possible, provided there isn’t a prepayment penalty.
+One of the best ways to save on the cost of your loan is to repay it as quickly as possible, provided there isn’t an early prepayment penalty.

 Working capital loans can be a big help to small businesses that have money coming in but could use some extra cash to maintain daily operations.
 It can be especially helpful for seasonal businesses that need a little help making it through slower months.
 But if you’re looking to finance a big project or add a location, you might want to check out other business loans like equipment loans, commercial loans for real estate or other business term loans.